-Studying criminal justice at Benedictine University at Mesa teaches students to be critical thinkers; to acquire, understand and synthesize knowledge pertaining to the criminal justice system; to learn research methodology and how it can be applied to questions of the correctional process and law creation, law enforcement and criminological theory; and to solve problems independently and cooperatively.
+Studying Criminal Justice at Benedictine University Mesa teaches students to be critical thinkers; to acquire, understand, and synthesize knowledge pertaining to the criminal justice system; to learn research methodology and how it can be applied to questions of the correctional process and law creation, law enforcement and criminological theory; and to solve problems independently and cooperatively.
 Students also study the political, social and cultural forces that shape the criminal justice system.
 A degree in Criminal Justice can open the door to a number of careers such as lawyer, judge, police officer, crime scene investigator, youth counselor or probation officer.

-© 2017 Benedictine University
+© 2021 Benedictine University

 225 E. Main Street in Mesa, AZ 85201